Are Portland and Oakland ready for Japan?

 Expansion teams - in the Japanese League.

 Imagine the international exposure Portland would get from being in the Japanese League.
-And, financial exposure.
+Imagine the financial exposure.
 How many Japanese citizens would be filling airports to get to Portland?
 Hello hotel occupancy increase.

-Same goes for Oakland, which has lost the A's and Raiders to Los Vegas, and the Warriors moved across the Bay to San Francisco recently, too.
+Same goes for Oakland, which has lost the A's and Raiders to Las Vegas, and the Warriors recently moved across the Bay to San Francisco.

 Obviously, it wouldn't be the Majors, but it would be the Majors of the international world, one that owns the World Baseball Classic.
 So, maybe it's something to put forward to the Japanese dudes with the money to make it happen.